-Nothing, though, compares to the grief of losing a child.
+Little compares to the grief of losing a child.
 My friend, Gary Claassen, lost his wife and eight-year old son in a tragic accident while visiting relatives at Christmastime.
 Where was God in that moment?
 In addition to the grief of losing his family, Gary struggled with the guilt of not having been able to protect them from harm.
-How does one recover from such a calamity and look forward to a new year again, especially in the season when Christians sing about glad tidings and comfort and joy.
+How does one recover from such a calamity and look forward to a new year again, especially when we hear hymns about glad tidings and comfort and joy.
 Does the Christ’s birth and the promise of renewed life in Him penetrate so deep a loss?

 Amazingly, my friend started to find peace and joy within the first few weeks after the accident.
 To the outsider, this might look like shock or a sense of denial.
 To the believer, it might be the inexplicable peace that passes human understanding.
 “Even after the initial blast of sadness, there were lots of smiles- and even laughter, increasing in the many months since,” Gary wrote.